mariamahmed224/snapgram/README.md

+😊 Hello

+🙌 My Name is Mariam, i am a front-end Developer

+😎 My Hobies are reading, programming and dancing

+😉 Fun fact, i am a bad dancer 🤣🤣

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.